 What vegetables to plant in February

-- If you live in a warm-weather location, you can start sowing your vegetable seeds outdoors this month.
+- If you live in a warm-weather growing zone, you can start sowing your vegetable seeds outdoors this month.

-- In cooler areas, you can jumpstart your gardening season when you start seeds indoors in February.
-It’s is the perfect time to sow warm-weather crops like tomatoes and peppers inside on a seed starting rack with lights.
+- You can jumpstart your gardening season in cooler areas when you start seeds indoors in February.
+It’s the perfect time to sow warm-weather crops like tomatoes and peppers inside on a seed starting rack with lights.
 (A sunny windowsill isn’t enough – it’s one of the biggest causes of leggy seedlings.)